The Highway

 I see the way you live -

-Manufactured faces, factory-line
+Manufactured faces, factory-line expressions;

 Imagination cannot be moulded!